What's happened

 How we got here

-The release of Epstein-related documents follows years of investigations into Epstein's sex trafficking network and his connections with prominent figures, including members of the British royal family.
-Prince Andrew's ties to Epstein have led to his removal from royal duties and the stripping of his titles, amid ongoing allegations and public scrutiny.
+The release of Epstein-related documents follows years of investigations into Epstein's sex trafficking network and his associations with high-profile figures, including members of the British royal family.
+Prince Andrew's relationship with Epstein has led to his removal from royal duties and the loss of his titles, amid allegations and new evidence surfacing from the US files.
+The documents include emails from Maxwell and others discussing trips and social arrangements involving Epstein and the royal family, notably Prince Andrew, at Balmoral and elsewhere.
+The disclosures come as the US continues to scrutinize Epstein's network and its connections to influential individuals.

 Go deeper